MBakhshi96/Ethereum-Research-Synopsis/doc.md

 The entire reshuffling mechanism was revamped given this fixed shard_count number.
 In the current beacon chain spec, it is mentioned that

 > For shard crosslinks, the process is somewhat more complicated.
 First, we choose the set of shards active during each epoch.
-We want to target some fixed number of notaries per crosslink, but this means that since there is a fixed number of shards and a variable number of validators, we won’t be able to go through every shard in every epoch.
+We want to target some fixed number of notaries per crosslink, but this means that since there is a fixed number of shards and a variable number of validators, we wonâ€™t be able to go through every shard in every epoch.
 Hence, we first need to select which shards we will be crosslinking in some given epoch

 Additionally, the current spec forces casper validators to also be sharding validators, which enforces greater security and takes advantage of the enshrined randomness + full PoS properties of the beacon chain.